mthl/guix-artwork/website/posts/reproducibility-with-guix.md

 starting with a set of packages, you extend the set repeatedly by adding the inputs of the packages that are already in the set, until there is nothing more to add.
-If you have a basic knowledge of Scheme, you should now be able to understand [implementation](https://git.savannah.gnu.org/cgit/guix.git/tree/guix/packages.scm#n817) of this function.
+If you have a basic knowledge of Scheme, you should now be able to understand the [implementation](https://git.savannah.gnu.org/cgit/guix.git/tree/guix/packages.scm#n817) of this function.
 Let\'s add it to our dependency analysis code: